 Archbishop Thompson was ordained a priest for the Archdiocese of Louisville on 30 May 1987.
 His pastoral assignments include the following: Associate Pastor of St. Joseph Proto-Cathedral, in Bardstown, 1987-90; Part-time Associate Pastor of St. Francis of Assisi Parish, in Louisville, 1992-93; Metropolitan Judicial Vicar & Director of Tribunals, 1993-98; Parish Administrator of St. Peter Claver Parish, in Louisville, 1994-96; Pastor of St. Augustine Parish, in Lebanon, 1996-2002; Pastor of Holy Trinity Parish, in Louisville, 2002-June 2011).
 He also served as Promoter of Justice and Judge of the Tribunal, as well as priest-chaplain to Sacred Heart Academy (2004-2011).
 In 2002, he began serving as Visiting Professor of Canon Law at St. Meinrad School of Theology.
 (Other prior assignments have included the following: Priest-chaplain to Bethlehem High School, in Bardstown, 1987-90; Priest-chaplain to Presentation Academy, in Louisville, 1995-97; Temporary Administrator to St. Elizabeth of Hungary and St. Rita Parishes).
 He served as Vicar General of Louisville, 1 July 2008 until June 2011, when he became Bishop of Evansville.

-Appointed Archbishop of Indianapolis by Pope Francis on 13 June 2017: His Installation Mass was Friday, 28 July 2017, when he also received the Pallium, the insignia of his role as Metropolitan of the Indianapolis Province.
+Archbishop Thompson was appointed Archbishop of Indianapolis by Pope Francis on 13 June 2017.
+His Installation Mass was July 28, 2017, when he also received the Pallium, the insignia of his role as Metropolitan of the Indianapolis Province.
 Since arriving in Indianapolis, the archbishop has attended many events and visited parishes and schools throughout the archdiocese.
 He has written a pastoral letter entitled We are One in Christ: A Pastoral Letter on the Fundamentals of Christian Anthropoly, and also writes a weekly column in The Criterion, titled Christ the Cornerstone.